Algebraic Topology 616:

 A draft version of the syllabus can be found here.

-The primary course text will be a textbook, co-written with Dominic Verity, that will be drafted as we progress:
+The primary course text was a textbook-in-progress, co-written with Dominic Verity, that was drafted as we progressed:

 For a preview of the material that we will discuss over the course of the semester, see: